mjordan/persistent_identifiers/modules/doi_datacite/README.md

 ## Altering the metadata that gets submitted to DataCite

-Since the default DataCite metadata posted to https://datacite.org/ only contains DataCite's requiered elements, some repositories may want to submit fuller metadata.
+Since the default DataCite metadata posted to https://datacite.org/ only contains DataCite's requiered elements (title, creators, publication year, publisher, and DataCite resource type), some repositories may want to submit fuller metadata.
 This module defines a hook that developers can use in third-party modules to alter the JSON that gets POSTed to DataCite as part of the DOI minting process.

 ```php
 /*